fenhl/magic-set-generator/README.md

 # Usage

+**Note:** Since the release of MTG JSON 4, this version of json-to-mse no longer works properly unless you have access to a copy of MTG JSON 3.
+An alpha preview of the next version of `json-to-mse`, which will be compatible with MTG JSON 4, can be found at <https://github.com/fenhl/json-to-mse/tree/riir>.

 Since MSE is a Windows programm, this guide assumes that you're running `json-to-mse` on Windows.
 For other platforms, adjust accordingly.

 ## Installation